Database users

 Read access allows you to query DX-managed and custom tables—ideal for building custom applications, integrating with platforms like Snowflake or BI tools.

 Write access lets you load custom data into DX.
 To maintain separation from DX-managed tables, custom tables must reside in the “custom” namespace and follow the naming custom.tablename.
-Foreign key constraints that reference DX-managed tables is not supported.
+Foreign key constraints that reference DX-managed tables are not supported.
+See the Custom tables article for a full guide to creating and using these tables.

 Setup instructions